-The server draws air in through the front bezel and exhausts it out the rear of the chassis.
-The CPU / memory / HDD cooling area air flow path is isolated from the rest of the system by an air duct and riser card.
-Air entering the CPU / memory air duct is preheated by the hard drives.
+The NSW1U system draws air in through the front bezel and exhausts out the rear of the chassis.
+The CPU/memory/HDD cooling area air flow path is isolated from the rest of the system by the PCI air ducts and riser card.
+The hard drives pre-heat the air entering the CPU/memory air duct.

-2.11 Hardware Requirements
+2.12 Hardware Requirements

-To avoid integration difficulties and possible board damage, your system must meet the requirements outlined in the subsections below.
-For a list of qualified components, see Section 1.4, "Additional Information and Software".
+To avoid integration difficulties and possible board damage, your system must meet the requirements outlined below.
+For a list of qualified components, see Section 1.4, "Additional Information and Software" on page 10.

-2.11.1 Processor
+2.12.1 Processor

-The server board accommodates two Dual-Core $Intel^{\mbox{\ensuremath{\mathbb{R}}}}$ Xeon $\mbox{\ensuremath{\mathbb{R}}}$ processor 5100 Series or two Quad-Core $Intel^{\mbox{\ensuremath{\mathbb{R}}}}$ Xeon $\mbox{\ensuremath{\mathbb{R}}}$ processor 5400 series.
+The server board accommodates a Dual-Core $Intel^{\mathbb{R}}$ Xeon^{\mathbb{R}} processor 5100 series or a Quad-Core $Intel^{\mathbb{R}}$ Xeon^{\mathbb{R}} processor 5400 series.

-2.11.2 Memory
+2.12.2 Memory

 The S5000PHB server board supports up to six DDR2-533 or DDR2-667 Fully Buffered DIMMs (FBD memory) in six DIMM slots across two channels, Channel 0 and Channel 1.
 Channel 0 consists of DIMM sockets A1, A2, and A3.
 Channel 1 consists of DIMM sockets B1, B2, and B3.
-See Section 3.4.2, "Configuring Memory DIMMs" on page 32 for population rules and configuration information.
+See Section 3.3.2, "Configuring Memory DIMMs" on page 32 for population rules and configuration information.